kennysmithed/oels2020/oels_practical_wk3.md

 ```
 Obviously in a real experiment you would save the data rather than just showing it back to the participant, but we haven't quite got there yet!

+### Exercises with the grammaticality judgment experiment code
+- How would you add extra judgment trials to this code, to ask people about the grammaticality of some additional sentences?
+Try adding a few new sentences.
+- Have a look at the data that is displayed at the end of the experiment.
+Can you see where the stimulus and the response for each trial is recorded?
+Is there anything in the data you weren't expecting or don't understand?
+- Can you change the judgment trials so participants can provide a single-digit numerical response, e.g. any number between 1 and 9, rather than simply y or n?
+That numerical response could indicate a more continuous scale of grammaticality, a bit more like Sprouse's magnitude estimation task.
+- Can you change the judgment trials so the participants provide their responses by clicking yes/no buttons, rather than using the keyboard?
+(Hint: look at how I did the button on the consent screen)
+- How would you use buttons to provide a wider range of responses (e.g. "completely fine", "a little strange", ...)?
+- [More challenging] Sprouse (2011) actually uses a rather different layout and type of response: he has participants enter a numerical value for each sentence, has multiple judgments presented on a single page, and provides a reference sentence (e.g. an example sentence which should receive a score of 100) at the top of each page.
+Can you replace our simple yes/no judgment trials with something more like what Sprouse did, using the jsPsych [survey-text plugin](https://www.jspsych.org/plugins/jspsych-survey-text/)?

+### Optional: a version of the code using timeline variables

+You might have noticed that in `grammaticality_judgments.js` we quite laboriously lay out 4 judgment trials, all of which are identical in structure apart from the stimulus.
+There are a couple of more efficient ways to do this, one of which is by using jsPsych timeline variables.
+If you'd like to see how that's done, download and inspect the file `grammaticality_judgments_with_timelinevariables.js`, then see if you can get that to run by telling `grammaticality_judgments.html` to load the timeline javascript file rather than the basic one.

+You might be wondering what the advantage of using fancier code is, and thinking "I could just copy and paste the judgment trials and edit them directly, isn't that simpler?".
+It maybe is simpler, but it's also more error prone, since it relies on you not making any mistakes in copying, pasting and editing.
+In general, if you find yourself doing a lot of copying, pasting and editing when writing code it's a sign that you are doing manually something that the computer could do for you automatically, more quickly and with less chance of errors.
+We'll come back to that next week when we look at self-paced reading, where the "simple" manual approach would produce some really unwieldy code.

 ## Re-use